volom/Folder_Encryptor/README.md

 # Folder_Encryptor
-This tool helps you to encrypt and to decrypt files using a password.
+This tool helps you to encrypt and to decrypt files using given password.
 Useful for security purposes and to prevent unauthorized use of personal files

 The main files of the project:

-encryptor.py - encrypyts files with given password
+encryptor.py - encrypts files with given password

-decryptor.py - decrypyts files with given password represent directories and subdirectories with files that have been encrypted
+decryptor.py - decrypts files with given password represent directories and subdirectories with files that have been encrypted

 Example_original and Example_encrypted represent directories and subdirectories with files